 Interest expense primarily consists of interest and fees on our Senior Credit Facilities and the amortization expense for debt discount and deferred issuance costs.
 We expect to pay down a portion of our outstanding debt using the proceeds of this offering.
-Additionally, the amount of proceeds used to pay down our outstanding debt may result in a decrease of the interest rate on our Senior Credit Facilities (see Note 10, Debt, in the notes to the audited consolidated financial statements and see Note 7, Debt, in the notes to the interim unaudited consolidated financial statements included elsewhere in this prospectus for additional information).
-We expect that these changes will reduce our annual interest expense by \$ million following this offering.
-See "Use of Proceeds" and "Description of Material Indebtedness."
+We expect our interest expense for the new senior credit facilities that we may enter into in connection with any debt refinancing to be lower than the interest expense under our Senior Credit Facilities in future periods as a result of the reduction in the principal amount of our indebtedness and our ability to obtain more favorable terms, including lower interest rates, under the new senior credit facilities.
+See "Prospectus Summary - Debt Refinancing," "Use of Proceeds" and "Description of Material Indebtedness."